Darryl is in foster care. Sean thinks that he's being abused,

 Sean grinned.
 “As Ms. Garcia, my Spanish 3 teacher likes to joke, ‘No problemo!’
 My folks are a registered foster family.
 You can check it, their names are David and Marilyn Gardiner.
 That’s how I know that Darryl will be welcome when I tell them about what’s happened to him.
 I was a foster kid and the Gardiners took me in and then they adopted me and now I’m legally their son.
 I know personally that they will be a great foster family for Darryl until the Andersons get home.”

-“Let me make a phone call right here,” Mark said.
+“Let me make a phone call to my office,” Mark said.

-Sean, Darryl, and Mr. McGowan listened as Mark confirmed that Sean’s parents were a registered foster family.
+Sean, Darryl, and Mr. McGowan listened as Mark confirmed that Sean’s parents were a registered foster family, and their registration was current.
 He looked at Sean and raised his eyebrows.

 “Now it’s your turn, Sean.
 Please phone your parents and see if they’re willing to foster Darryl over the holidays.”